denoland/fresh/docs/concepts/static-files.md

+---
+description: |
+  Fresh has built-in support for serving static files.
+This is useful for serving images, CSS, and other static assets.
+---

 Fresh automatically serves static assets placed in a `static/` directory in the project root.
 These assets are served at the root of the webserver, with a higher priority than routes.
 This means that if a given request matches a file